MilesWQ/159234/159234Notes_cpp.md

 }
 ```

-What are the differences between `malloc`/`free` and `new`/`delete`?
-1. `malloc` simply allocates the necessary number of bytes in memory.`New` will allocate memory chunks
-and also call *constructor* for a new object.
-2. We have to manually set required size for `malloc` while the compiler will calculate the size for `new`.
-3. `new` returns a full typed pointer(type-aware).`malloc` returns a *void pointer which is needed to cast to an appropriate type.
-4. `new`/`delete` call the constructors and the destructor of a class while `malloc`/`free` do not.

-What are the differences between `delete` and `delete[]`?
-1. The `delete` will free up the memory and call the destructor for a single object.
-2. The `delete[]` will deallocate the memory and call destructors for an array of objects.

 ### Initializer list

 To initialize the **const** and **reference** members in a constructor, we must use initializer list.